MeganMFisher/fullstack-react-auth0/README.md

     export default createStore(user_reducer);
     ```

 4. In your index.js import Provider from react-redux and the store.
-Then in the render method wrap <App/> with Provider and pass the stor as a prop to Provider.
+Then in the render method wrap the HashRouter tags with Provider and pass the stor as a prop to Provider.

     ```
     import { Provider } from 'react-redux';